alosadagrande/tekton-dpdk/blog.md

  No pipelineruns
 ```

-### Pipeline Triggers
+### Adding Triggers to the Pipeline

-At this point, you may be able to create a `PipelineRun` and execute the workflow defined.
+At this point, you may be able to create a `PipelineRun` ([pipelinerun-dpdk-testpmd-oc.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-pipeline/pipelinerun-dpdk-testpmd-oc.yaml)) and execute the workflow defined.

 ```sh
 $ oc create -f pipelinerun-dpdk-testpmd-oc.yaml